 Loneliness

-We selected two instruments used in ELSA to capture loneliness feelings in waves 2,3 and 4 of ELSA: a direct single-item question, where participants were asked in person whether they agreed or not with one the statement ‘Much of the time during the past week, you felt lonely’8 and the University of California, Los Angeles (UCLA) three-item Loneliness Scale, which covers the frequency and intensity of loneliness feelings and was administered via a self-completion questionnaire.
+We selected two instruments used in ELSA to capture loneliness feelings in waves 2,3 and 4 of ELSA: a direct single-item question, where participants were asked in person whether they agreed or not with one the statement ‘Much of the time during the past week, you felt lonely’;8 and the University of California, Los Angeles (UCLA) three-item Loneliness Scale, which covers the frequency and intensity of loneliness feelings and was administered via a self-completion questionnaire.
 Its three items are: How often do you feel you lack companionship?
 How often do you feel left out?
 How often do you feel isolated from others?
 For each question, participants could answer ‘hardly ever or never’ (score of 1), ‘some of the time’ (score of 2) or ‘often’ (score of 3).
 Total scores ranged from 3 to 9, with a higher score indicating greater levels of loneliness.
 This scale has been validated and shown to be reliable among older adults.9

 Because we were specifically interested in whether the frequency (rather than the intensity) of loneliness was associated with risk of CVD, we chose the direct single-item question for our main analyses.
 We coded loneliness to reflect cumulative exposure up until the event or censoring – i.e. reporting feeling frequently lonely at none, one or two waves was coded as 0,1 and 2.
 The 3-item UCLA was used in sensitivity analyses.
 In line with previous studies, we used a score of 6 as the cut-off to distinguish between more and less lonely participants.10, 11